jonathanstathakis/cms/reading_notes/guildsomm_bordeauxexpert.md

 - Broker (*courtier*):
 	- appeared in 1800's due to emergence of new estates in Médoc - established négociants of the time dealt with estates in Graves.
 	- Acted as intermediaries between *châteaus* and *négociants*.

-- *En Primeur*
+### *En Primeur*

 - the sales of **yet to be released** wines (i.e. futures) by châteaux to négociants was common in Bordeaux (takes advantage of good years, smoothing out cashflow)
 - Initially a Bordeaux B2B system, attention from Robert Parker etc. brought public interest.
 - Current system - tasting of wine is performed, wines are scored, prices announced and futures released for purchase.
 Futures are released in successively more expensive tranches until all are sold.
 - Can be a 2 year wait for the futures to become wine - for bottles to be released after maturation.
 - Future prices can fluctuate wildly.
 - Notably, Château Latour opted out entirely in 2012 and onwards.

 ## Bordeaux Vineyard Ownership: The Brand Model

 ## Viticulture in Bordeaux

-- training
+### Training

 - guyot system
 	- left bank: double
 	- right bank: simple
 	- tends to produce larger berries more susceptible to grey rot
 - sweet wines: cordon - makes smaller berries better for botrytis infetion.

-- vineyard density
+### Vineyard Density

 - left bank:
 	- premier appellatoins of Médoc require minimum 7,000 vines per hectare
 	- common for high density 1 x 1 meter spacing similar to Côte d'Or.
 - right bank:
 	- Pomerol and St Émilion require minimum 5500 vines per hectare, rows separated by 1.3 - 1.5 meters.
 This is because soils are shallower and vineroot spreads outwards rather than down.
 - Entre-Deux-Mers
 	- lowest density, Bordeaux AOP allows a maximum of 2.5 meters between vines.
 - height
 	- left bank:
 		- common in medoc for bunches to hand 1 meter off the ground to maximise absorbance of radiant heat from gravel.
 	- right bank:
 		- higher canopies than left bank because frost is more common.

-- organic and biodynamic practices
+### Organic and Biodynamic Practices

 - Bordeaux moving toward organic.
 - hard because of wet weather, rot, mildew
 - in 2017 8% of Bordeaux vineyards were certified organic, on par with national average.
 - due to environmental threats, producers tend to *lutte raisonnée* (practical organic - a conservative approach to the use of non-organic practices) rather than strict organic.
 - Bordeaux mixture, sulfer and similar concoctions are technically organic
 - deleafing and greenery stripping around fruit after *véraison* are methods of managing disease without chemicals.
 - biodynamic practice is increasing, for example Pontet-Canet.

 ## Winemaking Practices in Bordeaux

+### Viticulture

 - Viticulture
 	- green harvesting is common.
 It is used to reduce vigor, producing smaller berries resulting in a more concentrated wine

-- Picking and Preprocessing
+### Picking and Preprocessing

 - sorting of fruit by quality.
 Done by hand, optical sorter and density sorter (only the densest fruit goes into *grand vin*)
 - destemming is common
 - chaptalization can be used
 - removal of water content by vacuum distallation or reverse osmosis - typically used in wet and cool vintages.

-- Fermentation
+### Fermentation

 - every kind of vessel is used: large wood casks, stainless steel tank, buried expoxy-lined concrete vat, naked cement vat.
 - dry and sweet whites wines typically ferment in barrique
 - some estates blend batches of different fermentation styles to match varietal or parcel character.
 - cap management:
 	- typically use *remontage* (pumping over [@robinson_Oxfordcompanionwine_2015])
 	- some producers use *pigeage* - risky with rich black grapes such as CS as can overextract phenols and color
 - MLF:
 	- reds undergo MLF in tank or barrel, typically at the end of harvest year (harvest is in September [@dombrowski_whatexpectgrape_2020]), so 3 months after harvest.
 	- whites are typically not MLF unless overly acidic.
 - micro-oxygenation
 	- used to soften green, rustic and tannic edges.

-- Élevage
+### Élevage

  - *grand vin*:
 	- spend 18 - 24 months maturing
 	- typically entirely in new oak, generally a range of coopering styles.
 	- racking:
 		- at most once every three months.
 - whites can spend 12 - 15 months in barrel, at most 50% new oak.
 - oxygenation *cliquage*:
 	- controversial
 	- small volumes of oxygen applied to a finished wine in barrel to simulate oxygenation introduced via racking
 	- proponents claim it balances reduction introduced through bâtonnage
 	- critics state that it benefits quality in the short term at the cost of long-term bottle maturation.

-- *assemblage*
+### *assemblage*

 - either done early in the year after harvest prior to *en primeur* tasting in April of that year (*en primeur* judges the wine in barrel, not in bottle) or after the tasting just prior to bottling.
 - thus for the best wines they either mature for the extent of their time as a blend or as individuals.

-- fining and filtration
+### Fining and Filtration

 - both are common, however exceptions exist.

-- bottling
+### Bottling

 - bottling is done the April after harvest.
 - cork closure universal but not required.

+## Winegrowing Regions of Bordeaux

+### Graves

+#### Sauternes AOP and Barsac AOP

+- located in Southern Graves along left bank of Garonne
+- Sauternes AOP includes the commons of Sauternes, Bommes, Preignac, and Barsac.
+Barsac does have its own AOP but generally Sauternes AOP is used anyway as it has more prestige.
+- Sauternes AOP is outside Graves AOP.
+Consequently they can't produce a dry white wine in any AOP apart from Bordeaux AOP.
+- sweet wines produced from Sémillon, Sauvignon Blanc and Muscadelle.
+- created alongside infection by Botrytis cinerea, otherwise known as *pourriture noble* or 'noble rot'.
+- production of this style of wine dates from at least 18th century in Sauternes.
+- Sauternes vineyards located at confluence of Ciron and Garonne which encourages development of morning mists and humidity in early autumn, which in turn encourages development of botyrtis infection.
+- effect of botyrtis:
+	- botrytis pierces grape skin resulting in fruit dehydration - concentrating sugar, acidity and glycerol
+	- adds honey, saffron, ginger spice, dried fruit and iodine characters.
+- botrytis does not affect evenly thus several passes (*tries*) during picking are required for consistent results.
+Thus is mandated by AOP law.
+Usually 3 or 4 passes are performed.
+- Quite possible that a vintage will produce a poor botrytised crop and thus the wine will not be made that year.
+- Use of new oak is common.
+- barrel fermentation is common.
+- top wines are fermented in barrique followed by élevage in the same vessel.
+- sulfur dixoide is used liberally to prevent development of volatile acidity and secondary fermentation.
+- Chaptalization and cryo-extraction are permitted.
+- Sauternes can hit 14% alcohol with a residual sugar range of 120 - 160 g/L.
+- the wine is described as viscous, golden, textural with fragrant tones of new oak and botrytis.